Advising in Geography and Earth Sciences | Advising Tutorials | Change of Major/Minor

 Youtube Video tutorials: https://www.youtube.com/playlist?list=PL7eSDfjAfELthbqEfCi83qq-JsEhZBfU1

-Change of Major and Minor forms will be processed three times per semester: the end of the first week of class, the week of registration, and the final week of classes.
+Change of Major and Minor forms will be processed several times per semester: the end of the first week of class, the week of registration, and the final week of classes.

 To change your major or minor, please use the following form: